evanwill/go-go-ghpages-b/content/1-intro.md

 ```

-- When done editing, scroll to the bottom of the page to the "Commit changes" section. **Commit** is a git concept--basically taking a snap shot of the changes that will be permanently stored in your repository's history.
+- When done editing, scroll to the bottom of the page to the "Commit changes" section. <span class="term">Commit</span> is a git concept--basically taking a snap shot of the changes that will be permanently stored in your repository's history.
 Every commit records a user name, email, and message.
 - Fill in the first text box with your "commit message", i.e. a short description of what changes you have made.
 This is your message to the future to help understand the code.
 - Click the green "Commit changes" button to complete your first `git commit`!

 Once you commit, you will immediately see your README's updated content rendered on the page.
 Behind the scenes GitHub is converting your Markdown code into HTML for display.

-### HTML Intro and Create index.html
+### HTML, Index.html, and Create File Intro

 Most of the Web is made up of HTML, CSS, and JS: